How to Sort out Garbage in Japan – Japanese Words Related to Throwing Garbage Away

 燃やすごみ (moyasu gomi) is usually picked up by the city twice per week.
 Depending on where you live, there may be a garbage room where you can leave your trash at any time or you may have to take out the trash on your own.
-If you have to do it on your own, you’ll likely see an area on the street where people leave their garbage on the mornings of pick up days.
-There’s usually a net covering the trash to prevent crows from getting to the garbage.
-Please also take note of the time you need to take the garbage out by.
-In most cities, you should take out the garbage by 8AM.
+If you have to do it on your own, you’ll likely see an area on the street where people leave their trash out on the morning of pick up days.
+There’s usually a net covering the trash to prevent crows from getting to the trash.
+Please also take note of the time you need to take the trash out by.
+In most cities, you should take out the trash by 8AM.

 Recyclables are referred to as 資源ごみ (shigen gomi).
 Recycling is a bit of a big deal in Japan.
 In Japan, you are expected to separate your recyclables into these three different types: カン (kan): cans, びん (bin): glass bottles, and ペットボトル (petto botoru): plastic bottles.
 In Japan, it is best practice to take off the wrapping of plastic bottles before recycling.
 Most manufacturers in Japan perforate the wrapping on their bottles to make it easier for the consumer to take off the wrapping.